akyrillidis/akyrillidis.github.io/_posts/2019-06-02-PanicAttacks.md

 However, I panicked during the talk.

-First time happening to me during such an activity, I had no experience how to deal with it, live, in front of an audience.
+First time happening to me during such an activity, I had no experience how to deal with it in front of an audience.
 I thought that the room temperature was too high (it might have been but the panic attack magnifies 10x what you are feeling);
 I asked to open the window: in Geneva, in the middle of December...
 It didn't help.
 I thought that I needed water to clear my throat; they brought me some.
 It didn't help.